molpopgen/fwdpy11/doc/pages/popobjects.rst

     assert(len(pop.gametes) == 1)

 The first three assertions show that the containers that we contstructed are now empty.
-Their contents have been moved into the population object, avoiding an extra temporary copy.
+Their contents have been moved into the population object, avoiding an extra temporary copy.  *The create function should be the preferred method of constructing populations unless you have a reason to keep the input data around.*

 Examples of input errors
 -----------------------------------------------